13 (2010 film)

-13 is a 2011 American psychological crime thriller film directed by Géla Babluani (who also directed the original), stars Sam Riley, Ray Winstone, 50 Cent, Mickey Rourke and Jason Statham.
+13 is a 2010 American psychological crime thriller film directed by Géla Babluani (who also directed the original), stars Sam Riley, Ray Winstone, 50 Cent, Mickey Rourke and Jason Statham.
 It is a remake of the 2005 Georgian-French film 13 Tzameti.

 Plot

 Vincent "Vince" Ferro overhears people talking about a dead man who was going to start a well-paid job.
 Ferro, in need of money, steals an envelope containing the instructions for the job.
 He arrives at an event in a secluded place.
 He is ordered to strip, and his boot heels are cut off, in order to check for surveillance equipment.
 The organizers accept him for the job instead of the dead man.
 The job is participation in a series of Russian roulette games.
 There are several participants, identified by number.
 In each round, the participants have to spin the cylinder of their revolver, and shoot when the light of a special light bulb is switched on.
 The event is organized for the enjoyment of rich spectators, one of these spectators being Jasper Bagges, who places bets on who will survive.
 Bagges bets on his brother Ronald, who was brought from the mental institution.
+One of the participants, Patrick Jefferson, who was brought out from prison by his patron Jimmy to compete, begs Jimmy to help him but is ignored.
+He then bargains with Jimmy about the hidden loot which he and his son robbed from a truck before going to prison.
+He requests Jimmy to give half of the loot to his imprisoned son and Jimmy can keep half of it if he dies in the game.